 Projects: Global Climate Modeling, Atmospheric Composition

-I am currently working on a variety of topics related to aerosol research and their sources, sinks, and interactions with climate at various levels of complexity.
-My studies range from detailed aerosol processes such as the formation of secondary organic aerosols (SOA), to centennial time scale climate variability related to natural variability and external forcings.
-While my main expertise is organic aerosols, I am also experienced in working with all other aerosol types as well as tropospheric gas-phase and heterogeneous chemistry.
-I have extensively used both box models that I developed, and 3-dimensional global models: the TM3 chemistry/transport model, the IPSL general circulation model LMDz-INCA, and the GISS modelE Earth System Model (ESM), for which I had contributed to the IPCC AR5 model development.
-Currently I am working with the next generation of the NASA GISS ESM, the GISS ModelE2.1, which is part of CMIP6.
-Topics that I work on or plan to work in the future include studies of:
+He is currently working on a variety of topics related to aerosol research and their sources, sinks, and interactions with climate at various levels of complexity.
+His studies range from detailed aerosol processes such as the formation of secondary organic aerosols (SOA), to centennial time scale climate variability related to natural variability and external forcings.
+While his main expertise is organic aerosols, he’s also experienced in working with all other aerosol types as well as tropospheric gas-phase and heterogeneous chemistry.
+He has extensively used both box models that he developed, and 3-dimensional global models: the TM3 chemistry/transport model, the IPSL general circulation model LMDz-INCA, and the GISS modelE Earth System Model (ESM), for which he had contributed to the IPCC AR5 model development.
+Currently he is working with the next generation of the NASA GISS ESM, the GISS ModelE2.1, which is part of CMIP6.
+Topics that he works on or plan to work in the future include studies of:

 - missing aerosol species and sources, such as the primary oceanic aerosols and their importance on the remote marine atmosphere, the in-cloud and aerosol water aqueous formation of organic aerosols that can lead to brown carbon formation, the primary terrestrial biological particles, and the organic nitrogen